-Old Fashioned Amish Macaroni Salad Recipe.
+If you’re looking for a recipe for Amish Macaroni Salad you’ve come to the right place.
 Straight out a Lancaster Pennsylvania cookbook, an authentic Amish pasta salad recipe that’s bold in flavor and creamy in texture.
-A perfect side dish for BBQ chicken, burger or ribs.
+A perfect make-ahead easy side dish for BBQ chicken, burger or ribs.

 Growing up on a wheat farm in the middle of Kansas, horse drawn carriages, Amish straw hats and girls in full length dresses wearing kapps were very common site in our community.

 Yoder, a nearby town is the hub of the local Amish Community and is named after the town’s founder.
 It’s the largest Amish community in Kansas.

 With that said, I’m no stranger to Amish cuisine.
 We were regulars at Carriage Crossing, probably the most famous Amish eatery in the community.
 And of course Yoder’s Macaroni Salad.
 The Dutch Kitchen, for homemade cinnamon rolls and homemade noodles, and Carolines in Arlington for some of the best homemade anything you can imagine.
 Bread comes to mind.